robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 <img src="{{ site.imageurl }}oil_tankers/v2_spreadsheet.png" style="width:100%;"/>
 </center>

 All of the zeros correspond to days for which we don't have any explicit information.
-We can then fill these in with whatever estimation model we see fit. rather than using the two-stage model from before, I'm going to do something much simpler and replace the zeros with the mean charter rate of non-missing entries:
+We can then fill these in with whatever estimation model we see fit.
+Rather than using the two-stage model from before, I'm going to do something much simpler and replace the zeros with the mean charter rate of non-missing entries:

 <center>
 <img src="{{ site.imageurl }}oil_tankers/v2_revenue_forecast.png" style="width:80%;"/>